fwhdzh/FaultFuzz/README.md

 ```

-If you are interesting in the meaning of each configuration item in these configuration files, please refer to our [configuration documentation](/doc/Configuration.md).
-Note that the configurations in the document are more low-level and slightly different from the configuration items provided in our configuration interface.
-In the configuration interface, we have simplified the configuration information to make it more human-understandable.
+We have provided the instrumented JRE in our artifact package.
+Users can
+also instrument a JRE by themselves with the command `java -jar FaultFuzz-inst-0.0.5-SNAPSHOT.jar -forJava <jre\_path> <output\_path>`.

 ### Step 4: Start the testing and observe the results.

-After finishing configuration, users can go to the `Test and result`
+After finishing configuration, users can go to the `Test and result` page, enter
-page, enter the path of FaultFuzz test controller jar file and the path of the configuration file.
-When a user clicks the `Start
+the path of FaultFuzz test controller jar file and the path of the configuration
-test` button, FaultFuzz will automatically perform fault injection testing for SUT.
-Users can also pause, resume or stop the test by clicking the corresponding buttons.
+file.
+When a user clicks the `Start test` button, FaultFuzz will automatically
+perform fault injection testing for SUT.
+Users can also pause, resume or stop
+the test by clicking the corresponding buttons.

-FaultFuzz displays quantitative statistics of the runtime test results at the bottom of the web page, including the elapsed testing time, the total number of detected bugs, the total number of tested fault sequences, the
+FaultFuzz displays quantitative statistics of the runtime test results at the
+bottom of the web page, including the elapsed testing time, the total number of
+detected bugs, the total number of tested fault sequences, the total number of
-total number of covered basic code blocks and so on.
+covered basic code blocks and so on.
+If the user wants to further observe one
-If the user wants to further observe one specific bug, she can check the detailed bug reports.
-The user can also try to replay a bug by entering the file path of the fault sequence that triggers the bug and clicking the
+specific bug, she can check the detailed bug reports.
+The user can also try to
+replay a bug by entering the file path of the fault sequence that triggers the
-`Start replay` button.
+bug and clicking the `Start replay` button.